 As a reviewer, you are not allowed to disclose any information concerning application documents or reviews to outsiders, nor are you allowed to use this secret information to your own benefit or anyone else's benefit or disadvantage.
-You may not reveal to outsiders that you are assessing the research plan of a particular researcher.
+You may not reveal to outsiders that you are assessing a particular research or action plan.
 If you are contacted by anyone, including the applicant, who has questions about the application or reviews, please advise them to contact the Academy of Finland.
-Disclosing the contents of research plans to third parties or contacting applicants personally without explicit agreement to do so are regarded as instances of inappropriate behaviour on the part of reviewers.
+Disclosing the contents of research or action plans to third parties or contacting applicants personally without explicit agreement to do so are regarded as instances of inappropriate behaviour on the part of reviewers.
 Once the review has been completed, you are required to destroy all application documents and any copies made of them.